blcook223/Singularity/README.md

 ## Snippets

-To use a snippet, type in the 2- to 4-letter code in parentheses and press <kbd>Tab</kbd>.
+To use a snippet, type in the two- to four-letter code in parentheses and press <kbd>Tab</kbd>.

-Most snippets are available anywhere in a scss, Sscss, LESS, or Stylus source file.
+Most snippets are available anywhere in a CSS, SCSS, LESS, or Stylus source file.
 Some, such as the various *-span include statements, are only available within a property list.